Dynamic reconfiguration for malleable applications using RMA: Experimental results

-Process management in each experiment were managed by MaM using the \textit{Merge} method in a blocking mode.
-For data redistribution, three methods were tested: COL (collective), and Algorithm~\ref{code:rma1}(RMA-Lock) and Algorithm~\ref{code:rma2}(RMA-Lockall).
-When executed asynchronously, different strategies were applied: \textit{Threading} (T), \textit{Non-Blocking} (NB), and \textit{Wait Drains} (WD) for COL, while for for RMA-Lock and RMA-Lockall only T and WD were used.
+We compare three data redistribution methods: COL (collective), Algorithm~\ref{code:rma1} (RMA-Lock), and Algorithm~\ref{code:rma2} (RMA-Lockall), in both blocking and non-blocking modes.
+When run asynchronously, COL uses one of these strategies: \textit{Threading} (T), \textit{Non-Blocking} (NB), or \textit{Wait Drains} (WD).
+However, RMA-Lock and RMA-Lockall can only use T and WD.

+NB and WD strategies are identical except for the communication completion criterion at the \textit{sources}.
+In NB, a source deems communication complete once it has sent all its messages, whereas in WD, completion is determined by notifications from the \textit{drains} (Section~\ref{subsec:WT}).
+Moreover, NB is not applicable to the RMA-based methods, since, in these methods, \textit{sources} only expose memory and cannot determine themselves when remote accesses have completed.